huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 **13. (Optional) Add notebook**

-It is very helpful to add a notebook that showcases in-detail how *brand\_new\_bert* can be used for inference and/or fine-tuned on a downstream task.
+It is very helpful to add a notebook that showcases in-detail how *[name of model]* can be used for inference and/or fine-tuned on a downstream task.
 This is not mandatory to merge your PR, but very useful for the community.

 **14. Submit your finished PR**

 You\'re done programming now and can move to the last step, which is getting your PR merged into master.
-Usually, the Hugging Face team should have helped you already at this point, but it is worth taking some time to give your finished PR a nice description and eventually add comments to your code, if you want to point out certain design choices
+Usually, [name of mentor] should have helped you already at this point, but it is worth taking some time to give your finished PR a nice description and eventually add comments to your code, if you want to point out certain design choices